semperson/Yuna/README.md

 2. Install Yuna

 ## Compiling
-  - Depends on applist & libGCUniversal
+  - Depends on applist and libGCUniversal
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note